 CONNECT WITH THIS AWARD-WINNING JOURNALIST FOR MEDIA EXPOSURE

-EDITOR’S NOTE: If you have a child or team that is seeking exposure and would like an in-depth sports news story, call Reporter Andre Johnson at 901-690-6587 or Facebook message him for details under “Andre T. Johnson.”
+EDITOR’S NOTE: If you are an entrepreneur, business owner, producer, author, athlete, musician, barber, life coach, motivational speaker, cosmetologist, tax preparer, model, or pastor/minister who is seeking exposure and would like to share your story with an in-depth news feature, call Reporter Andre Johnson at 901-690-6587 or Facebook message him under “Andre T. Johnson” for details.

 Andre Johnson is the award-winning Founder and Publisher for Making Headline News.
 A 2000 graduate of the University of Memphis School of Journalism and a former staff reporter of sports for the Memphis Commercial Appeal newspaper, Johnson covers the NBA Southwest Division from Dallas, Texas.
 To reach Johnson, send email to email@example.com or to firstname.lastname@example.org.
 Also, follow him on Twitter @AJ_Journalist.